kubecost/docs/allocation-api.md

 `http://localhost:9090/model/costDataModel?timeWindow=7d&offset=7d`

+API parameters include the following:

-`timeWindow` dictates the window for measuring cost, usage, etc. Supported units are d, h, and m.
+* `timeWindow` dictates the applicable window for measuring cost, usage, etc. Supported units are d, h, and m.
-`offset` shifts timeWindow backwards relative to the current time.
+* `offset` shifts timeWindow backwards relative to the current time.
 Supported units are d, h, and m.

-You should receive a list of JSON elements in this format:
+This API returns a set of JSON elements in this format:

 ```
 {